celinelatulipe/ThinkLikeComputer/_sources/PythonModules/WPCommonTurtleErrors.rst

 When you run the example above you'll see how an error occurs.
 This is because we accidentally left off the ")" when we tell alex to move forward.
 This is a common error for programmers of any skill level - it's easy to miss one and not notice!
-If you get a syntax error like this or - expecially in this textbook - one that says there was bad syntax on a line that isn't visible to you, then likely you're missing a parenthesis, quotation, or bracket.
+If you get a syntax error like this or - expecially in this textbook - one that says there was bad syntax on a line that isn't visible to you then likely you're missing a parenthesis, quotation, or bracket.

 2. Issues with Variable Names